Type-safe bitwise operations - TL;DR

 -

-zero-overhead in optimized builds
+zero-overhead (in optimized builds)

 -

-operator are found by ADL
+operators are found by ADL

 -